Judaica Librarianship Certification

 Are scholarships available?
 Is there a separate application process for scholarships?

 Scholarships are available for participants outside the US and Europe.
-Requests can be made as part of the application process.
-The program is free with zero charge to participants in US and Europe.
+Tuition is free for participants in the US and Europe.

 What does “a la carte” mean?